CGM Guide — Part 2

 Performance metrics — why averages can mislead

-There are lots of accuracy metrics, each with limitations.
-The most common is MARD (Mean Absolute/Relative Difference), which gives an overall average error.
+There are many accuracy metrics, each with limitations.
+The most common is MARD (Mean Absolute Relative Difference), which gives an overall average error.
 But an “average” tells you very little about risk at the extremes — where clinical decisions matter most.

 Agreement rates: 20/20 and 40/40

-Agreement rates show the percentage of readings that fall within an acceptable error range, typically:
+Agreement rates show the percentage of readings that fall within an acceptable error range:

 A reading is within the 20/20 zone if:

-The higher the % of readings within 20/20, the more dependable the CGM is for low-risk insulin dosing.
+The higher the percentage of readings within 20/20, the more dependable the CGM is for low-risk insulin dosing.

 The 40/40 metric is a wider safety net that helps flag readings with a high chance of leading to incorrect insulin decisions.

-If a CGM frequently fails even the 40/40 window, those readings are very likely to cause incorrect dosing decisions.
+If a CGM frequently falls outside even the 40/40 window, those readings are very likely to cause incorrect dosing decisions.

 Important: because different CGMs are calibrated and tested differently, the same 20/20 or 40/40 percentage does not always mean the same real-world accuracy.